Charles Fisher (American football)

-Charles Fisher (born February 2, 1976) is a former American football cornerback and was also a scout for the Seattle Seahawks.
-He was drafted by the Cincinnati Bengals in the second round of the 1999 NFL Draft.
-He played college football at West Virginia.
+Charles Fisher (born February 2, 1976) is an American former professional football player who was a cornerback as well as a scout for the Seattle Seahawks of the National Football League (NFL).
+He played college football for the West Virginia Mountaineers and was selected by the Cincinnati Bengals in the second round of the 1999 NFL draft.

 College career

-Fisher was named to the Second-team All-Big East while at West Virginia and majored in sports management.
+Fisher was named to the second-team All-Big East while at West Virginia and majored in sports management.

 Professional career

 Cincinnati Bengals

-Fisher was drafted by the Cincinnati Bengals in the second round (33rd overall) of the 1999 NFL Draft.
+Fisher was drafted by the Cincinnati Bengals in the second round (33rd overall) of the 1999 NFL draft.
 As a rookie in 1999, Fisher was considered the Bengals future at cornerback, winning one of two starting cornerback spots after Corey Sawyer was released.
 However, in week one of the 1999 NFL season, about 12 plays into the game, Fisher tore all three major ligaments in his knee, the MCL, ACL and PCL and missed the rest of the season.
 The injury occurred when Fisher was attempting to cover Tennessee Titans wide receiver Kevin Dyson.
 His injury left the Bengals thin at cornerback, having to start Artrell Hawkins and fellow rookie Rodney Heath.
 Following the injury, many media members claimed that Fisher's career was over.
 The injury would prove to never allow him to regain full health and he never played another game in the NFL.
 He was released by the Bengals in 2001.